Best ArrayList Class examples in java| java array list tutorial

 list.size()

-Return the size of the list,4 is returned for the above code.
+Return the size of the list, 4 is returned for the above code.

 How to check if the object/element is found in ArrayList

-ArrayList provides the contains() method which returns true if a particular object is found in the system
+It provides the contains() method which returns true if a particular object is found in the system

 System.out.print(" " + list.contains("One"));

-And also another way is to use the indexOf() method to get the index of an element in ArrayList.
-This method returns position if the element is found in
+And also another way to use the indexOf() method to get the index of an element in ArrayList.
+This method returns position if the element is found in the array list else returns -1 if the element/object is not available in the array list.

 How to Convert ArrayList to the array?